immdipu/Beatstreet/ReadMe.md

 # Beatstreet

-Welcome to the Music Streaming Website, a free website where you can listen to your favorite music anytime, anywhere.
+Welcome to Beatstreet, a free website where you can listen to your favorite music anytime, anywhere.
 This website has been developed using the MERN stack, which stands for MongoDB, Express, React, and Node.js.

 ## Features